deamorim2/sdbs/EN-US/schemas.rst

 PostgreSQL Schemas
 ==================

 Production databases inevitably have a large number of tables and views, and managing them all in one schema can become unwieldy quickly.
-Fortunately, PostgreSQL_ includes the concept of a "_Schema".
+Fortunately, PostgreSQL_ includes the concept of a Schema_.

 Schemas are like folders, and can hold tables, views, functions, sequences and other relations.
 Every database starts out with one schema, the ``public`` schema.